isantop/kernelstub/README.txt

  in the file are ignored.

- If you're unsure what kernel parameters you will need, you can get the ones used in the current boot by looking at /proc/cmdline.
+ If you're unsure what kernel parameters you will need, you can get the ones used in the current boot by looking at the GRUB_CMDLINE_LINUX_DEFAULT and the GRUB_CMDLINE_LINUX options in /etc/default/grub.
 However, please be aware that kernelstub will supply the boot-image, root, initrd, and ro options automatically, so you only need to include any other options.
 Generally these include "quiet splash" or other compatibility tweaks like "nomodeset".
 You can